zipped-album/zap/README.md

 ## Usage

 After successful installation, ZAP can be started by calling the command `zap` (or `zipped-album-player`).
+It takes the path to a Zipped Album file a an optional argument.

 ### Keyboard navigation